FJFehr/FJFehr.github.io/_posts/2025-02-25-research-internship-at-amazon-berlin.md

 Now that the adversity is there, lets consider some **growth**!

+## Growth: Okay, but what did you learn?

 **Amazon’s leadership principles are actually interesting.** At first, I glazed over them—like blah blah, nah not for me.
 But on reflection, they hold some truth.
 "Customer Obsession" taught me to focus on the problem and work backward, not just follow the fast fashion of AI today.
 "Bias for Action" and "Insist on the Highest Standards" seemed contradictory at first.
 I even joked about "Bias for Action" as an excuse for bugs in my code!
 But these highlight the speed-to-quality ratio.
 There’s no free lunch.
 Focus on what really matters.
 "Have Backbone; Disagree and Commit" was tough for me, especially when I respected my colleagues' opinions.
 In this spirit, I disagree with the principle that “Leaders are right a lot.”
 I respect leaders who lead by example.
 How you handle being wrong is more important than always being right.
 I’d prefer a leader who’s honest, willing to change, and less often right.

 **New skills.** My need for social interaction led me to host two braais (South African BBQs) on the rooftop.
 To do this, I first had to get a grill certificate and full fire marshalling qualification.
 I also took private German classes twice a week.
 "Möchtest du ein Feierabendbier im Späti?",  "Jein, genau", "Supergeil!" - This helped me make new friends.
 My need for exercise and natural beauty drove me to learn how to fly a kite with a skateboard at the abandoned airport, Tempelhofer Feld.
 Otherwise, running in Berlin with colleagues was a lot of fun!
 At work, I learned to adapt to a new domain, adjust to new infrastructure, and improve skills like planning, prioritizing, and communication.
 Most importantly, I learned the value of a cohesive team.